dtaht/blog-cerowrt/content/post/linux_versioning_rant.md

 The "X" is the major version number.
 It's only changed 4 times.
 "Y", is the minor version number.
 These come out roughly quarterly and consist of new development of "features".
-"Z" are critical patches backported from newer releases. -Q is usually the vendor's kernel build number which often contains many more patches.
+The "Z" is critical patches backported from newer releases. -Q is usually the vendor's kernel build number which often contains many more patches.